 Although plug-in electric vehicle (PEV) adoption is accelerating nationwide, apartment and condominium residents face difficulties in access to PEV charging stations.
-Together, the project team will engage stakeholders to document barriers to MUD and residential curbside charging stations, demonstrate innovative technologies that address barriers, compile project findings in an easy-to-use toolkit and disseminate the toolkit across national, regional, state and local channels.
+Together, the project team engaged stakeholders to document barriers to MUD and residential curbside charging stations, demonstrated innovative technologies that address barriers, compiled project findings in an easy-to-use toolkit and disseminated the toolkit across national, regional, state and local channels.

 Listen here: South Shore Clean Cities Executive Director Carl Lisek, host of “Green Fleet Radio” on Lakeshore Public Radio, welcomed Kevin Wood, Clean Transportation Specialist for the Center for Sustainable Energy and Principle Investigator for the U.S. Department of Energy’s Vehicle Charging Innovations in Multi-Unit Dwellings (VCI-MUD) Project to discuss the VCI-MUD Project.